 |On this basis I would judge that the bird in photos 1 to 3 is a White-tipped Dove.
 Although it is notoriously difficult to judge colour in different lights from a photo, I think that this bird complies with the description of White-tipped Dove and the second photo in particular shows fairly extensive white on the tail feathers.
 These photos were taken at Serra de Carajás, Pará.|

-White-tipped Dove.
-Apart from appearances, Grey-fronted Dove only occurs in forest habitat and it avoids arid areas such as caatinga.
+bird is definitely White-tipped Dove.
+Apart from appearances, Grey-fronted Dove only occurs in forest habitat and it avoids arid areas such as

 I was interested to see the chestnut on the underwings in photo 6.
 The scientific name for Grey-fronted Dove is Leptotila rufaxilla which derives from the Latin rufus for red and axilla for armpit.
 The confusing bit is that both Leptotila verreauxi and Leptotila rufaxilla have chestnut underwings.